Most Litigated Income Tax Issues (Procedural)

 (cited 4800+ times)

 Reasoning: The provisions of Rule 19(2) of the Tribunal Rules, 1963 support dismissal of appeal such action by stating that mere issue of notice could not by itself mean that appeal had been admitted.
 The tribunal further clarified their stand by stating that, when the appeal is presented, the concerned Clerk in registry verifies whether accompanying documents are received or not and if not a memo is issued calling for the papers which are also required to be attached to appeal memo.
-But at no stage usually the scrutiny is made on points whether the appeal memo and contents really conform to various Tribunal Rules or is it a legally valid appeal under s.
-253 of the Act.
+But at no stage usually the scrutiny is made on points whether the appeal memo and contents really conform to various Tribunal Rules or is it a legally valid appeal under section 253 of the Act.
 Those points if arising can be considered only at a time of hearing.
 And that is why the rule prescribing that mere issue of notice does not mean appeal is admitted.

 Is the Court bound to answer the reference, if the party making the reference fails to appear or fails in taking steps for preparation of the paper books to enable hearing?